FolkComputer/folk/live-build/README.md

 #### Build process

+The build process uses Debian live-build to build a live image, then appends writable partition and EFI. (live-build can make an EFI-bootable image on its own, but only in iso-hybrid mode, which doesn't let you modify the partition table to add the writable partition, so we instead use hdd mode and modify the partition table ourselves.)

-1. Run live-build, emit a bootable disk image (with MBR with EFI & binary partition)
+1. Run live-build, emit a disk image (with MBR with only a binary partition. not bootable on many modern systems)

+2. Use parted to mutate the disk image to add EFI system partition

+3. Use grub-install to install grub-efi

-2. Use parted to mutate the disk image to add the writable FAT32 partition
+4. Use parted to mutate the disk image to add the writable FAT32 partition

 ## References